JurianArie/hangman/README.md

 # Hang man

-The classic hang man game with different game modes such as:
+The classic hang man game with game modes such as:
 * Classic
 * Classic with hints
 * Case sensitive classic